hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 -> If you are using the `google_container_engine_versions` datasource with a regional cluster, ensure that you have provided a `location` to the datasource.
 A region can have a different set of supported versions than its corresponding zones, and not all zones in a region are guaranteed to support the same version.

+* `monitoring_config` - (Optional) Monitoring configuration for the cluster.
+    Structure is documented below.

 * `monitoring_service` - (Optional) The monitoring service that the cluster should write metrics to.